BrandonCorey/JS_130_Notes/promises_and_async_await.md

 ### Promise vocab ###
 - Pending: A promise that has not been settled
 - Setted: A promise that has either resolved or rejected
-- Resolve: A promise that has successfully been completed
+- Resolve: A promise that has returned the `resolve` callback
-- Rejected: A promise that has failed
+- Rejected: A promise that has returned the `reject` callback
+- Fulfilled: A promise that has a fulfillment value
+- Fulfillment value: The value passed to the `resolve` or `reject` callback
+  - Note: Fulfilment is based on the fulfilment value, not whether or not the callback has been executed yet

 ### `Promise.prototype` methods ###
 - `then` - allows you to pass resolve and reject callbacks to a pending promise.
 Returns a new promise.
 Can be used to chain